BBVAEngineering/javascript/README.md

 Babel allows you to use ES6 features in your projects and then compiles ES5 for you to use in production.

-All code must be writed using babel ES6 rules.
+All code must be written using babel ES6 rules.
 Get more ES6 info [here](https://babeljs.io/docs/learn-es2015/).

 - Arrows and Lexical This